pivotal/docs-tap/install-general.md

 ## <a id='udpate-tkg-tce-tanzu-cli'></a>Instructions for updating Tanzu CLI previously installed for Tanzu Kubernetes Grid or Tanzu Community Edition

-If you'd like to maintain the Tanzu CLI and plugins you installed previously for interacting with Tanzu Kubernetes Grid or Tanzu Community Edition, you only need to update/add the Tanzu Application Platform specific plugins as follows:
+If you want to maintain the Tanzu CLI and plugins you installed previously for interacting with Tanzu Kubernetes Grid or Tanzu Community Edition, you only need to update/add the Tanzu Application Platform specific plugins as follows:

   1. Create a directory named `tanzu`: